slowernews/wisdom-tldr/chapters/introduction.md

 > *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

-> *'Whenever you think or you believe or you know, you're a lot of other people: but the moment you feel, you're nobody-but-yourself.' --  E.E.
+> *'Whenever you think or you believe or you know, you’re a lot of other people: but the moment you feel, you’re nobody-but-yourself.' --  E.E.
 Cummings*

 ### How to come alive?